The Project Details in Resume: How to Showcase Projects Like a Pro

 Where to Place Project Details in Your Resume

-This is ideal if the project was part of your job role.
-Write it as a bullet point under the corresponding job title.
+Ideal if the project was part of your job.
+Write it as a bullet point under the corresponding job title, using action verbs and metrics.
+This is the most ATS-friendly placement for project details in a resume.

 How Many Projects to Include?

 Quality beats quantity.
-Highlight 3–5 most relevant projects that match the job description.
-You don’t need to list every project you've worked on—only the ones that show your potential and match the employer's needs.
+Highlight 3–5 of your most relevant projects that align directly with the job description.
+Don't list every project you've worked on — only the ones that demonstrate leadership, cross-functional collaboration, and measurable results that match the employer's needs.

 Common Mistakes to Avoid When Writing Project Details

-Generic project descriptions don’t work.
-Pick and frame projects that align with the specific job you're applying for.
+Generic descriptions don't work.
+In 2026, ATS systems are smarter — pick and frame projects that use keywords from the specific job posting

 Dos and Don’ts for Writing Project Details in a Resume

-Use action verbs: Led, Spearheaded, Delivered, Optimized, Coordinated, Executed
+Use strong action verbs: Led, Spearheaded, Delivered, Optimized, Coordinated, Executed

-Include dollar values, percentages, and dates for credibility
+Include dollar values, percentages, and timelines for credibility

 Don't copy-paste the same format for every project